Nootropic Smart Pills Overview: Effects, Side Effects & Natural Smart Pills

 Natural 'smart pills' are impactful too, but in a different way.
 They have strong effects, providing concentration, energy and motivation.
 However, their effects are not as acute as a pharmaceutical ‘smart pill', meaning they will not cause restlessness or nervousness.
 Additionally the side effects tend to be much less severe: they are largely mild and transient.
 And, there is no risk of addiction as a result of using natural nootropics, in contrast with drugs like Adderall or Ritalin.

 Furthermore, there are far fewer legal issues associated with natural nootropics when compared with ‘smart drugs’.
 Many pharmaceutical ‘smart pills’ are controlled substances, and those that aren’t have been legislated against by the 2016 Psychoactive Substances Act.
-They are in a grey area, and may become illegal to possess.
+They are in a grey area: they're currently illegal to sell to people without prescriptions, and may become illegal to possess.

-And, even if a drug isn't strictly illegal to possess, their users may be punished by organisations even if the government has not criminalised their use.
-Pharmaceutical ‘smart drugs’ are generally screened for in drugs test, and athletes have been penalised for using Modafinil when possession isn't punished under law.
+Even if a drug isn't strictly illegal to possess, though, their users may be punished by organisations even if the government has not criminalised their use.
+Pharmaceutical ‘smart drugs’ are often screened for in drugs test, and athletes have been penalised for using Modafinil when possession isn't punished under law.

 Finally, ‘smart drugs’ are often under-researched.
 As mentioned previously, scientists don’t even know how some popular ‘smart drugs’ like Modafinil and Piracetam work.
 It’s also not known what the long-term effects of using these drugs will be, particularly when used by healthy individuals without a prescription for these drugs.